-Tribes work to ensure that the CARES Act Coronavirus Relief Fund (CRF) is disbursed directly and exclusively to tribal governments.
-NARF consistently has held that for-profit Alaska Native Corporations are not Indian tribes, therefore they should not receive funding intended for tribal governments.
+Tribes sought to ensure that the CARES Act Coronavirus Relief Fund (CRF) is disbursed directly and exclusively to tribal governments.
+NARF consistently has held that for-profit Alaska Native Corporations (ANC) are not Indian tribes, therefore they should not receive funding intended for tribal governments.

 On Monday, April 19, 2021, the United States Supreme Court heard oral arguments in Yellen v.
 Confederated Tribes of the Chehalis Reservation et al. In the case, state-chartered Alaska Native Corporations (ANCs) have asked the Court to divert CARES Act funding set aside to help state, local, and tribal governments cover necessary expenditures incurred due to COVID-19.
 The ANCs argue that they are also entitled to hundreds of millions of dollars of funding set aside for federally recognized tribal governments.
 The decision in this case will have tremendous impacts for federally recognized Indian tribes and the people who rely on their services, especially during the COVID-19 crisis.

 “The effects of the Court’s decision will be felt by tribes and American Indian and Alaska Native people long after the pandemic has given way,” remarked Chief Mike Williams of the Akiak Native Community, one of the six respondent tribes from Alaska.
 “Allowing ANCs to claim the same legal status as sovereign Indian tribes would mark a sea change in federal Indian policy and have devastating consequences for all of Indian country.”
 Federally recognized Indian tribes are eligible for a wide range of unique—but underfunded—programs and services provided by the federal government to Indians.
 There are presently 574 federally recognized tribes, including 229 in the state of Alaska, who would now have to compete for scarce federal funding with over 200 for-profit corporations.